OrchardCMS/OrchardCore/src/docs/reference/modules/Media/README.md

 ```

 !!! note
-    The Media Library `StaticFileOptions` configuration is seperated from the configuration for static files contained in module `wwwroot` folders.
+    The Media Library `StaticFileOptions` configuration is separated from the configuration for static files contained in module `wwwroot` folders.

 To configure `wwwroot` static file options apply: